 The Board was informed that eight questions about ACEs will be added to the Millennium Cohort Study in 2017, based on questions outlined in a July 2014 issue of Child Trends.
-432,445

-4375 D.2 Assessing Certification Requirements for Departmental Residential 4376 Treatment Centers
+E.2 Assessing Certification Requirements for Departmental Residential Treatment Centers

-4377 A residential treatment center (RTC) is a "facility or a distinct part of a facility that provides to beneficiaries under 21 years of age a medically supervised, interdisciplinary program of mental 4378 health treatment."
-154,446 It is appropriate for "patients whose predominant symptom presentation 4379 is essentially stabilized, although not resolved, and who have persistent dysfunction in major life 4380 areas."
-446,154 RTCs are clearly differentiated from acute psychiatric care, partial hospitalization, 4381 group homes, therapeutic schools, facilities that treat patients with a primary diagnosis of 4382 4383 chemical abuse or dependence, and facilities providing care for patients with a primary diagnosis 4384 of mental retardation or developmental disability.
-154,446
+A residential treatment center (RTC) is a "facility or a distinct part of a facility that provides to beneficiaries under 21 years of age a medically supervised, interdisciplinary program of mental health treatment."
+It is appropriate for "patients whose predominant symptom presentation is essentially stabilized, although not resolved, and who have persistent dysfunction in major life areas."
+RTCs are clearly differentiated from acute psychiatric care, partial hospitalization, group homes, therapeutic schools, facilities that treat patients with a primary diagnosis of chemical abuse or dependence, and facilities providing care for patients with a primary diagnosis of mental retardation or developmental disability.

-- CURRENT CERTIFICATION REQUIREMENTS AND ACCESS TO DEPARTMENTAL RESIDENTIAL TREATMENT CENTERS - Enterprise-wide Policies, Practices, and Capabilities - Although the U.S. Mental Health Parity Act of 1996, the Mental Health Parity and Addiction - Equity Act of 2008, and the related provisions in the Affordable Care Act do not apply to the - 4391 TRICARE program, "DoD fully supports the principles of mental health parity."
-The Mental - Health Parity and Addiction Equity Act of 2008 "prevents group health plans and health - insurance issuers that provide mental health or substance use disorder benefits from imposing - less favorable benefit limitations on those benefits than on medical/surgical benefits."
-The - Defense Health Agency is "focused on ensuring the behavioral health of [its] Service members and their families" as one of its top priorities.
+CURRENT CERTIFICATION REQUIREMENTS AND ACCESS TO DEPARTMENTAL RESIDENTIAL TREATMENT CENTERS

+Although the U.S. Mental Health Parity Act of 1996, the Mental Health Parity and Addiction Equity Act of 2008, and the related provisions in the Affordable Care Act do not apply to the TRICARE program, "DoD fully supports the principles of mental health parity."
+The Mental Health Parity and Addiction Equity Act of 2008 "prevents group health plans and health insurance issuers that provide mental health or substance use disorder benefits from imposing less favorable benefit limitations on those benefits than on medical/surgical benefits."
+The DHA is "focused on ensuring the behavioral health of [its] Service members and their families" as one of its top priorities.

 TRICARE has recently taken steps to improve its mental health and substance use disorder benefits by pursuing the principles of mental health parity via the September 2016 TRICARE Mental Health and Substance Use Disorder Treatment Final Rule, which includes eliminating restrictions related to lengths of stay at RTCs for adolescents and children and changing the process for facilities to become TRICARE-authorized providers by making its regulations more consistent with industry standards.
-78,384,447 This rule will be fully implemented after TRICARE Managed Care Support Contractors establish a network of providers for newly covered services, such as intensive outpatient programs, partial hospitalization programs, and RTCs, following the release of the updated TRICARE Policy Manual, which occurred in early June 2017.
-New networks must be established by July 13, $2017.^{59}$ improve access to mental health and substance use disorder treatment for TRICARE beneficiaries, revise beneficiary cost-shares to align with cost-shares for medical and surgical care, and reduce administrative barriers to care by streamlining the requirements for institutional providers to become TRICARE authorized providers.
-384,447
+This rule will be fully implemented after TRICARE Managed Care Support Contractors establish a network of providers for newly covered services, such as intensive outpatient programs, partial hospitalization programs, and RTCs, following the release of the updated TRICARE Policy Manual, which occurred in early June 2017.
+New networks must be established by July 13, 2017.